sinkinben/tinydb/docs/flex-and-bison.md

 ### BNF

 Backus-Naur Form (BNF), is called "BNF 范式" in some Chinese textbooks.
-Our BNF example here is very simple (and naivce):
+Our BNF example here is very simple (and naive):

 ```
 <exp>    ::= <factor>